jdubois/jdubois-langchain4j-demo/README.md

 ## Configuration

-There are 4 Spring Boot profiles, so you can test the demos with different configurations, tools and models.
+There are several Spring Boot profiles, so you can test the demos with different configurations, tools and models.

 ### _Option 1_ : Running in the cloud with Azure